SystemZ/devzbox/README.md

 1. Edit `vm/niceproject/Vagrantfile` to your liking.
    Probably you just want to uncomment some lines that are installing tools.
    There are `!!!
 CHANGE ME !!!` blocks in places that you should edit
-1. Change your current dir to `vm/niceproject` and execute
+1. Start and provision VM
    ```bash
    # use Hyper-V on Windows
    # after launching you will be asked about Hyper-V Virtual Switch, just enter number with proper ID